A century after Prohibition, America is still puritanical about booze, says Dominic Green

 Americans are incapable of moderation.
 Their twin enthusiasms for spiritual hygiene and physical indulgence tip their moral fashions from one extreme to the other.
 Currently they’re heading to the puritan end of the scale.

 New York, not so long ago a byword for entertainments that would have given Caligula pause, is now a citadel of righteousness.
 Smoking, trans fats and gargantuan soda cups are all banned.

 The Pastrami Queen on 78th and Lexington – conveniently close to the emergency room at Lenox Hill Hospital should your dyspepsia need defibrillation – still supplies the trifecta of tender brisket, brutal mustard and

 Premiership soccer on the telly.
 But my pickle-crunching pilgrimages to the Pastrami Queen increasingly resemble those of the believer who walked to Our Lady of Walsingham only to find that the health and safety authorities of the Reformation had opened a green-juice emporium next door.

 Those who fail to remember their history are perfectly happy to repeat it.
-The centenary of the dumbest law in American history, Prohibition, falls on 17th January 2020.
+It’s 101 years since the dumbest law in American history, Prohibition, introduced on 17th January 1920.
 And, once again, these are dark days for the topers of America.

 Americans were always big on spirits – all that rye may explain the zigzag movements of the armies in the Civil War – and Prohibition generated a splendid abreaction, the modern cocktail.
 But the Martini before lunch has gone the way of the typing pool and the cigarette.
 No one drinks at lunchtime any more.
 No one drinks much in the evenings either.